JetBrains/kotlin-web-site/docs/topics/js/js-react.md

    }
    // . . .
    ```

    For now, the `App` component has no control over the content that is shown by the `VideoList` component.
 It's hard-coded,
    so you see the same list twice.

 ### Add props to pass data between components

-For reusing the `VideoList` component, it should be possible to fill it with different content.
+Since you're going to reuse the `VideoList` component, you'll need to be able to fill it with different content.
 You can add
 the ability to pass the list of items as an attribute to the component.
 In React, these attributes are called _props_.
 When the props of a component are changed in React, the framework automatically re-renders the component.

 For `VideoList`, you'll need a prop containing the list of videos to be shown.
 Define an interface
 that holds all the props which can be passed to a `VideoList` component: